tuscior/netguru-project/README.md

 | -------------:|:--------:|:-------:| ------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `author` | required | string  | Your name, nickname                                                                   |
 | `comment` | required | string |  Comment

-You can use title or id but one of them is required.

 **Response**